Addiction to alcohol: symptoms, treatment, and rehab

 Antipsychotics for alcoholism

 Antipsychotic medications are psychiatric medications that manage psychosis, mainly in schizophrenia.
-A study from Alcohol and Alcoholism found that some antipsychotic medications are beneficial for the treatment of withdrawal symptoms associated with alcohol abuse detox.
+A 2012 review on atypical antipsychotic drugs and ethanol withdrawal syndrome from Alcohol and Alcoholism found that some antipsychotic medications are beneficial for the treatment of withdrawal symptoms associated with alcohol abuse detox.
 These medications could reduce the abnormalities and return the brain to more normal function.

 2. Therapies for alcohol addiction

-Therapy for alcohol addiction refers to individual or group counseling sessions during which a person with alcoholism adopts healthy coping skills, learns how to avoid triggers, and works on mental health and well-being.
-Types of therapy for alcoholism include cognitive-behavioral therapy (CBT), dialectical behavioral therapy, motivational enhancement therapy.
+Therapy for alcohol addiction refers to individual or group counseling sessions during which a person with alcoholism adopts healthy coping skills, learns how to avoid triggers, and works on mental health and wellbeing.
+Types of therapy for alcoholism include cognitive-behavioral therapy (CBT), dialectical behavioral therapy, and motivational enhancement therapy.

 While the latter focuses on encouraging a person to accept recovery and positive change in life, cognitive behavioral therapy focuses on correcting unrealistic negative thought and behavior patterns with positive ones.
 Dialectical behavioral therapy is a type of CBT that focuses on change and acceptance.